stitakis/ArchElekt/Slides/SystemUnavalaible.md

 # Decision

 Improve security by introducing more services

- - by splitting from the monolith the authentication and payment component
- - each in its own service with its own separated database
+ADRs: ADR7

-Transcript: awesome, now the sensible data is isolated and more secure
+Transcript: by splitting from the monolith the authentication and payment component.
+Awesome, now the sensible data is isolated and more secure

-ADRs: ADR7 & ADR8
 ___

+# Decision

+Improve security by introducing more services

+ADRs: ADR8

+Transcript: each in its own service with its own separated database.
+Awesome, now the sensible data is isolated and more secure

+---